jack-cli-cd-ripper/jack/README.md

 [![Build Status](https://travis-ci.org/jack-cli-cd-ripper/jack.svg?branch=master)](https://travis-ci.org/jack-cli-cd-ripper/jack)

 Jack is command-line CD ripper.
-It extracts audio from a CD, encodes it using 3rd party software and augment it with metadata from [CDDB](https://en.wikipedia.org/wiki/CDDB).
+It extracts audio from a CD, encodes it using 3rd party software and augments it with metadata from [CDDB](https://en.wikipedia.org/wiki/CDDB).

 As all CLI things, Jack (the ripper) is fast and efficient, and that's why we